Avtonom/limit-number-calls-bundle/README.md

 Maybe in the future:

 * Do the work with the console commands more convenient
+* Expose the core of the application in a simple version which does not depend on the Symfony
+* minor edits.
+I will be grateful for the help

 #### List console commands (CLI)
 * avtonom:limit-calls:add - add the execution of the request in the statistics (does not establish a lock.
 But check for blocking)